 The ISPs for all WMAs used the information contained in the NWRS and WMA reports as the point of departure.
 However, an inevitable result of the ISP process has been that better information has, in some cases, emerged.
 The level of study has been very detailed and intense for the ISP.
 This has included very close scrutiny of the numbers used in the NWRS, and in some cases a reworking of base data and some re-modelling.
-Where the ISPs contain yield balance data, differing from the NWRS, these discrepancies are carefully explained, as are all other instances of divergence.
+Where the ISPs contain yield balance data differing from that in the NWRS, these discrepancies are carefully explained, as are all other instances of divergence.
+Where other differences from the NWRS are necessary these are also detailed in the ISP, with accompanying explanations.